 VA loans that are above standard county limits are known as VA jumbo loans.

-For example, a Veteran home buyer in Los Angeles, California can be approved for a VA loan up to $679,650 and still be within standard VA loan limits.
-A buyer in Chesapeake County, Virginia has access to loans up to $458,850.
+For example, a Veteran home buyer in Los Angeles, California can be approved for a VA loan up to $726,525 and still be within standard VA loan limits.

-Yet, both of these buyers could buy homes upwards of $1 million or more.
+Yet, that buyer could buy a home upwards of $1 million or more.
 Read on.